dapr/docs/daprdocs/content/en/getting-started/quickstarts/resiliency/resiliency-state-quickstart.md

 Simulate a fault by stopping the Redis container instance that was initialized when executing `dapr init` on your development machine.
 Once the instance is stopped, write and read operations from the `order-processor` service begin to fail.

-Since the `resiliency.yaml` spec defines the `statestore` as component target, all failed requests will apply retry and circuit breaker policies:
+Since the `resiliency.yaml` spec defines `statestore` as a component target, all failed requests will apply retry and circuit breaker policies:

 ```yaml
   targets: